 At Gateway Rehab, we believe that addiction is not a moral failing.
 It’s a medical condition that can be treated.
 The dedicated team at Gateway Rehab treats the underlying elements that lead to drug or alcohol addiction and continues to pioneer progressive and comprehensive treatment models.
 Ultimately, our mission is to help all affected by addictive diseases to be healthy in body, mind, and spirit.

-As part of our mission to provide compassionate addiction treatment, we provide medically monitored withdrawal management.
+As part of our mission to provide compassionate addiction treatment, we provide medically monitored withdrawal management or detoxification.
 Medically monitored withdrawal management is the medical and psychological treatment of patients experiencing withdrawal symptoms once they reduce or completely stop their use of drugs or alcohol.

 Addressing the biological aspects of addiction is just one of the essential components to restoring health, engaging people in treatment, and increasing every person’s ability to achieve long-term recovery.
 To learn more about the drug and alcohol treatment programs we offer or learn more about our withdrawal management program, contact Gateway Rehab today.

 Abstinence from drugs and alcohol may work for some, but oftentimes, it simply isn’t enough.
 There are multiple paths to recovery, and Gateway Rehab firmly believes in helping patients find the best path for them.
-By offering a continuum of clinical practices, recovery support and education backed by the latest research, we strive to help patients of all ages and backgrounds get their substance use disorder under control.
+By offering a continuum of clinical practices, recovery support and education backed by the latest research, we strive to help patients of all ages and backgroundsmanage their substance use disorders.

-Recovery must include behavioral and psychosocial therapies in order to be successful long-term.
+Recovery includes behavioral and psychosocial therapies in order to be successful long-term.
 That’s why the team at Gateway Rehab provides:

 Recovery is possible.
 If you or a loved one are struggling with substance use and have been searching for ‘medical detox facilities near me’, reach out to us for help.